PsDragon/ADSAI_FOR_SECOND_YEARS/docs/Study Content/Business Understanding/BusinessUnderstandingUseCases.md

 ## Use-cases

+It doesn't matter what you develop, it is important that your product delivers value to your end user.
+It is also important that your product doesn't cause any risks ( or minimum risks).
+Therefore the main focus of ILO 1.0 is to acquire knowledge on the development of the client oriented product and disruptive technology risks.

+In order to get a sufficient, you need to complete the entire use case 2, for good you need to finish step 1 of use case 3 and for excellent you are required to finish all the use cases.

 __Use case 1__

 The main goal of the user case 1 is to conduct an overall market research in order to identify unmet needs among people in the market and find a way to full fill these needs by designing a computer vision application.